Hierarchical Language Models for Semantic Navigation and Manipulation in an Aerial-Ground Robotic System: Experiments and Discussions

-\subsection{Experiment for the GridMask-enhanced VLM-based perception}
+\subsection{Experiment for the GridMask-enhanced VLM-based Perception}

-A key objective of this experiment is to benchmark our GridMask-based fine-tuning approach against mainstream baselines for VLM-driven spatial localization, specifically in the regime of low-rank and small-sample fine-tuning \cite{lora}, where label efficiency and model adaptability are crucial for practical robotics applications.
+A key objective of this experiment is to benchmark our GridMask-based fine-tuning approach against coordinate-supervision baselines for VLM-driven spatial localization, particularly in the regime of low-rank and small-sample fine-tuning \cite{lora}, where label efficiency and precision are critical for robotics deployment.
+We fine-tune the \texttt{Gemini-2.0-flash} model, with details of its architecture and merits available in the official paper \cite{geminiteam2024geminifamilyhighlycapable}.

-We compare two principal categories of spatial grounding approaches: \begin{itemize} \item {Standard VLM Fine-tuning without Explicit Spatial Cues (Coordinate Supervision Baseline):} Fine-tuning the VLM to regress object positions from images and coordinate labels, as commonly done in open-vocabulary localization \cite{clip,owl}.
-This setting is represented by our {200-FT} models (fine-tuned and tested without GridMask overlays). \item {GridMask-augmented Spatial Supervision (Our Method):} Augmenting input images with a dense coordinate grid (GridMask) during both fine-tuning and deploying, so that the VLM is fine-tuned and deployed with explicit visual spatial cues.
-This is represented by the {400G-FT} and {200G-FT} models (trained with GridMask overlays, evaluated accordingly). \end{itemize} For clarity, Table~\ref{tab:baselines-mapping} summarizes how our experimental groups correspond to these baseline categories.
+We compare two principal categories: (i) {Coordinate-only supervision}, where the VLM is fine-tuned to regress object coordinates directly from images (standard baseline for open-vocabulary localization \cite{clip,owl}); and (ii) {GridMask-augmented supervision}, where dense spatial overlays are added during both fine-tuning and inference, explicitly encoding positional cues.
+The experimental groups and their correspondences are summarized in Table~\ref{tab:baselines-mapping}.

-Besides coordinate and GridMask-based approaches, other mainstream VLM grounding strategies include: 1) region-based annotation (such as bounding boxes or segmentation masks) is widely used to provide explicit spatial cues and has achieved strong results in open-vocabulary detection and localization \cite{regionclip, zareian2021open}.
-However, in our tabletop scenario, mass point coordinate supervision is functionally equivalent to bounding box center regression, as also adopted in recent VLM-based robotics work \cite{dream2real}.
-2) Alternatively, 2D positional encoding (PE) or coordinate-based input modulation \cite{visontransformer,dinov2} can further enhance spatial sensitivity, but these techniques typically require architectural modifications and are not generally compatible with standard few-shot VLM fine-tuning.
+Besides coordinate supervision and GridMask-based approaches which were evaluated in our experiments, other mainstream VLM grounding strategies include: (i) region-based annotation (such as bounding boxes or segmentation masks) is widely used to provide explicit spatial cues and has achieved strong results in open-vocabulary detection and localization \cite{regionclip, zareian2021open}.
+However, in our tabletop scenario, current mass point coordinate supervision is functionally equivalent to bounding box center regression, as also adopted in recent VLM-based robotics work \cite{VLM_icra2024}. (ii) Alternatively, explicit coordinate-based input modulation \cite{visontransformer,dinov2} can further enhance spatial sensitivity, but these techniques typically require architectural modifications and are not generally compatible with standard few-shot VLM fine-tuning.
 Therefore, our baseline comparisons focus on approaches that are both practical and directly comparable within our experimental setup.